How much does an au pair cost?

 Au pair cost breakdown

-An international au pair program costs $16,900 to $25,000 for the entire 12-month program, including agency fees, mandatory stipends, and government costs paid by the host family.
+A standard international au pair costs $21,000 to $23,000 for the entire 12-month program, including agency fees, mandatory stipends, and government-related costs paid by the host family.
 The program fee typically includes transportation costs, including international flights and domestic bus travel.

 Au pair cost breakdown